Roux by Melsplains

 I'd been meal planning for over ten years — notebooks, then AnyList with 500+ recipes saved.
 Still spent 45 minutes on it every week.
 Not because I didn't have the recipes.
 Because all the actual thinking lived in my brain.
 When I finally built something to hold it instead of me, the whole thing changed.

-Free Download Prompt Kit + Templates Full system or simplified version
+Free Prompt Kit + Templates Claude.ai or Claude Code Desktop

 Week of April 21 Generated in ~15 min